wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

 Step-by-step installation
 =========================

-This document guides through the installation of the Wazuh server and Open Distro components in an all-in-one configuration.
+This document guides through the installation of the Wazuh server and Open Distro for Elasticsearch components in an all-in-one configuration.
 This installation guide is meant for small production environments and will install all the necessary packages through sources, alternatively, all the packages can be downloaded directly :ref:`here <packages>`.

 .. note:: Root user privileges are required to execute all the commands described below.